WikiToLearn/CourseEditor/README.md

-# EasyLink
+# CourseEditor

-An extension that use BabelNet and BabelFy APIs
+a simple editor for sections and chapters.